 The Jeanne Clery Act requires that Emergency Notifications be issued when it is determined that there is a significant emergency or dangerous situation involving the health or safety of students or employees occurring on campus.

 A significant emergency can be de-fined as an immediate threat to the health or safety of students or employees.
 This would include all hazards, such as a Terrorist Attack, Natural Disaster, Environmental or other significant emergency.
 Although the Emergency Notification policy is part of the Jeanne Clery Act, these notifications are for any incident that is deemed an emergency and is not just for crimes specifically mentioned in the Clery Act.

-In the event that such a situation is confirmed by the University Police, the Director of Public Safety and University Police will be immediately notified, who in turn will contact the Vice President of Administration and Finance to authorize an activation of the Connect-Ed System without delay.
+In the event that such a situation is confirmed by the University Police, the Director of Public Safety and University Police will be immediately notified, who in turn will contact the Vice President of Administration and Finance to authorize an activation of the Emergency Notification System without delay.
 A broadcast will be sent via text message to all members of the University who have signed up for this notification.
 Furthermore, a voice mail notification and a University-wide e-mail would be sent in conjunction with the first message.
 All staff, faculty, resident students as well as commuter students, would be included in the follow-up message.

 This notification would only be delayed if issuing it would compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.
 Also, if such a notification is issued, a timely warning, via e-mail, telephone, or cell-phone, may not be issued explaining the same circum-stances.